 Discussion: This output shows the correlations for each rater indicating how consistent their ratings were relative to all other raters on the panel.
-All raters are statistically significantly correlated with the average rating of all other raters (with p-values less than .05).
-Any rater who attained a reliability coefficient with a p-value above .05, according to protocols, would have been removed by the program from the calculation of the overall Critical Score at this step in the process.
-Based upon these outcomes, all raters and their ratings were included in the calculation of the overall critical score.
+All raters are statistically significantly correlated with the average rating of all other raters (with p-values less than .05 significance).
+Any rater above .05 significance, according to protocols, is removed by the program from the calculation of the overall Critical Score at this step in the process.